L-A-F-987/BruGenie/README.md

 ## Publication

-RS Design Spark article published on 20/03/2025 regarding project purpose and function
+An article about the project's purpose and functionality was published on **RS DesignSpark** on **20/03/2025**, highlighting its innovative approach to real-time liquid dispensing and sensor integration.
+The feature showcased the system's design, components, and potential applications in smart automation.
 - [Article](https://www.rs-online.com/designspark/brugenie-coffee-anyway-you-wish)